Showing posts with label Lutheran Theology. Show all posts

 On Intentionality and Divine Knowing

-Intentionalitas divina est ipse actus in quo Deus seipsum cognoscit et omnia in se cognoscit.
-Cognitio Dei non est receptio specierum ab extra, sed expressio sui ab intra.
-Hic actus intentionalis est causa et exemplar omnis cognitionis creatae, quae participatione in eo subsistit.
+Utrum intentionalitas divina sit ipse actus quo Deus seipsum cognoscit et in hoc seipso cognoscendo omnia cognoscit; cum cognitio Dei non sit receptio specierum ab extra sed expressio sui ab intra, ita ut hic actus intentionalis sit simul causa et exemplar omnis cognitionis creatae, quae participatione in eo subsistit.

-Divine intentionality is the very act in which God knows Himself and, in knowing Himself, knows all things.
-God’s knowledge is not reception of external forms but inward self-expression.
-This act of divine intentionality is both the cause and exemplar of all created knowing, which subsists by participation in it.
+Whether divine intentionality is the very act by which God knows Himself and, in knowing Himself, knows all things; since God’s knowledge is not the reception of external forms but the inward expression of Himself, such that this act of divine intentionality is both the cause and the exemplar of all created knowing, which subsists by participation in it.

 Thesis